 Prostate cancer is a term used to refer to a collection of cancerous cells in the prostate gland.
 This is a small gland that sits just below the bladder, around the urethra, in the male body.

 When cancerous cells start growing and multiplying in this gland, it can lead to the development of prostate cancer.

 The primary concern regarding prostate cancer is often the impact it may have on the male patient’s sperm quality, which may ultimately harm their fertility.

 The prostate gland secretes a fluid that mixes with sperm.
 This creates the semen that is ejaculated through the tip of the penis during sexual intercourse.

 The development of prostate cancer may impact the gland’s ability to produce these fluids.
-This could negatively impact sperm.
-Apart from having an impact on fertility, men are often also concerned about the effect of prostate cancer on erectile function.
+This may affect sperm and, subsequently, fertility.
+Additionally, individuals often have concerns about the potential impact of prostate cancer on erectile function.